01 May How to Effectively Implement a Home Business Marketing Strategy

 “Lack of consistency is a major vulnerability.”– Gary Vaynerchuck

-So how does an organization understand and avoid implementation issues?
+So how does an home business understand and avoid implementation issues?
 By planning in advance.
 The best way to do this is to conduct a Pre-Implementation Assessment.
 This will allow you to see what will be needed to bring your marketing strategy to life.

 What should you include in the document?

-Make a list of all the current staff members that are in positions that relate to specific goals and objectives of the marketing strategy.
+Make a list of all the current remote employees and contractors that are in positions that relate to specific goals and objectives of the marketing strategy.
 Under each staff member’s name, list out their strengths and weaknesses as well as their current workload.
-(If your staff is not going to be able to implement the new strategy in full, hiring outside contractors who are experts in implementation can be cheaper than training or hiring and onboarding new employees).

 2. Detailed Implementation Calendar

 This should include each major objective from the marketing strategy, individual tasks needed to reach the objective, the responsible party and the approximate month of completion. ( It’s important at this point in the process that you don’t get too hung up on dates.
-That should be the project manager’s job. )
+That should be your job or a project manager’s job. )

 3. List of Current Resources and Collateral